fastenhealth/policy/15-ids_policy.md

 1. AWS GuardDuty generates alerts to analyze and investigate suspicious activity or suspected violations.
 1. AWS GuardDuty monitors file system integrity and sends real time alerts when suspicious changes are made to the file system.
 1. Automatic monitoring is done to identify patterns that might signify the lack of availability of certain services and systems (DoS attacks).
-1. Luma firewalls monitor all incoming traffic to detect potential denial of service attacks.
+1. Fasten firewalls monitor all incoming traffic to detect potential denial of service attacks.
 Suspected attack sources are blocked automatically.
 Additionally, our hosting provider actively monitors its network to detect denial of services attacks.
 1. All new firewall rules and configuration changes are tested before being pushed into production.
 All firewall and router rules are reviewed every quarter.
-1. Luma utilizes redundant firewalls on network perimeters.
+1. Fasten utilizes redundant firewalls on network perimeters.
-1. Luma utilizes Web Application Firewalls in front of any public facing web applications to control traffic.
+1. Fasten utilizes Web Application Firewalls in front of any public facing web applications to control traffic.